-Since Fall 2022, I will be Assistant Professor in the School of Politics and International Relations and a Fellow with the Geary Institute for Public Policy at University College Dublin.
-I am a Research Affiliate with the Violence and Transitional Justice Lab at the University of Notre Dame.
+I am Assistant Professor in the School of Politics and International Relations and a Fellow with the Geary Institute for Public Policy at University College Dublin.
+I am also a Research Affiliate with the Violence and Transitional Justice Lab at the University of Notre Dame.
 I was previously Assistant Professor in the Division of International Studies at Centro de Investigación y Docencia Económicas (CIDE) in Mexico City, and a Fellow with the Mexican National Council of Science and Technology (CONACYT) I hold a PhD in political science from the University of Notre Dame, where I was also a PhD fellow at the Kellogg Institute for International Studies.
 My research, focusing on transitional justice, police and criminal violence, and multi-method research design has been published in the Journal of Peace Research, Sociological Methods & Research, Studies in Comparative International Development, the Journal of Urban Affairs, and Qualitative & Mixed Methods Research.

 I am currently involved in two interrelated lines of research connected to these topics.
 I explore the conditions under which police reform contributes to (or hinders) the respect of human rights and organized criminal violence in post-conflict and democratic societies.
 In a series of articles I explore a variety of determinants of police violence.
 In a separate collaborative project I seek to understand how transitional justice mechanisms can break cycles of impunity during democratic transitions and reduce criminal violence post-transition.
 Relatedly, I conduct research on the determinants of organized criminal behavior.
 Within this line of research, I focus on the role of the security apparatus in increasing or decreasing violent criminal responses, as well as other criminal behavior such as market capture.